-Today’s milestone calls for some comfort food, a staple dish in every Kashmiri home, especially in the colder months- daal makhani (black lentil curry), which reminds me of my mom.
+Today I felt like having some comfort food, a staple dish in every Kashmiri home, especially in the colder months- daal makhani (black lentil curry), which reminds me of my mom.
 I used to love eating this (with boiled eggs!) after coming home from a long day at school & work.
 Passing along the tradition to my kids, and now you all through this recipe!
-Note: I don’t show the boiled eggs here because of my daughter is allergic.
+Note: I don’t show the boiled eggs here because my daughter is allergic.

 A single pat of butter is placed on top of the daal as a finishing touch, which was a trick passed down to my mom from her mom.
 The word “Makhan” literally translates butter.
 I LOVE BUTTER.
 Little known fact about me 🙂